 In Japan, we extend and reinforce the optimal distribution system for each customer through a tactical combination of our national, trunk-line transit network, which is supported by Ryoso Transportation within the Group and excellent local counterparts, and independent collection and delivery services linking local areas.
 We have expanded our transportation service for small-quantity, joint delivery needs especially for foods and pharmaceuticals.
 In addition, we offer cargo feature-specific, diversified transportation/delivery services including ocean freight container transportation for import and export cargo and the transportation of heavy goods such as plant facilities.
 Moreover, we endeavor to realize eco-friendly, safe and secure transportation services by drawing on our information technology and promoting green management.
-Furthermore, with the start of the DP-Cool Service, a high-quality pharmaceuticals delivery service with temperature control provided by Dia Pharmaceutical Network Co., Ltd., our subsidiary that specializes in the delivery of pharmaceuticals, we strive to realize the further sophistication of transportation quality.
+Furthermore, with the start of the "DP-Cool" Service, a high-quality pharmaceuticals delivery services in the delivery of pharmaceuticals, we strive to realize the further sophistication of transportation quality.